react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

 We get tab bar buttons, press buttons and check if rendered screens are correct.

+In this example, we don't need to use fake timers because text from the next screen is available using `getByText` even before the animation ends.

 ### Example 4

 On every profile screen focus, display loading state while waiting for data and then show fetched profile.